 - Participate in the opportunities given at community college

-- Representatives from six different senior institutions come to James Sprunt Community College to answer question regarding transferring.
+- Representatives from multiple different senior institutions come to James Sprunt Community College to answer question regarding transferring.

 - University Transfer Day (November)

 - Representatives from more than 20 institutions attend University Transfer Day.
 Students attend and ask questions about transferring and program at these schools